Use your skills and earn money with your work

 I can't see that winner and runner up designs among all these entries...
 And I don't get what does swarm catcher has to do with bee smoker competition.

-Tanya Weaver 10 months ago
+Tanya Weaver about 13 years ago

 @srecko4ever The brief was to design a piece of beekeeping equipment or design a completely new tool - it didn't specifically have to be a smoker.
 And although the competition appeared on GRABCAD's website, and we got many great entries from GRABCAD members, we also publicised the competition in our magazine (DEVELOP3D) and website so the winner and runner up are actually from readers of our magazine and were submitted to me directly.